mirthAI/MUS-Pathology-Registration/README.md

 This repository contains code and a dataset for a semi-automated approach to registering **in vivo micro-ultrasound (Micro-US)** images with **ex vivo whole-mount histopathology** images for prostate cancer diagnosis.

-Our method utilizes deep learning to improve the accuracy of interpreting Micro-US images, which are a cost-effective alternative to MRI-guided biopsies.
+Our method utilizes deep learning to improve the accuracy of interpreting Micro-US images, a cost-effective alternative to MRI-guided biopsies.
 The challenge lies in differentiating cancerous from healthy tissue due to subtle variations in grayscale.

 <div align=center>
   <img align="left" width="1000" height="400" src="assets/registration_outline.jpg" alt="MicroUS and Histopathology Registration Outline">